mansmahamat/blog-gatsby/content/posts/cheatsheet-array-javascript/index.md

 ---

 ### ARRAY LENGTH()
-the length () method returns the length of the array.
+The length () method returns the length of the array.
 ```javascript
 const array = ["hello", "world", "javascript", "array"];
 array.length();